 Those who are against Christ, do not teach the truth concerning Jesus as the Creator God and Savior of humanity.
 They also deny the individuality of the Father and the Son:

 "Who is the liar, except the one who denies that Jesus is the Christ?
 The one who denies the Father and the Son is the antichrist.
 Anyone who denies the Son does not have the Father.
-The one who confesses the Son truly has the Father" (vs.22-23).
+The one who confesses the Son truly has the Father" (1.Jn.2:22-23 Para.).

 Only those who believe the truth concerning the Father and the Son have the spirit of God; all others are liars in God's eyes.

 "What you heard from the beginning, let it abide in you.
-If what you heard from the beginning abides in you, you will abide both in the Father and in the Son" (v24).
+If what you heard from the beginning abides in you, you will abide both in the Father and in the Son" (1.Jn.2:24 Para.).

-The truly converted people of the first age of the church understood exactly what John was saying concerning the Father, Christ, and the spirit of God, because they were taught the mysteries concerning the plan of God by the apostles.
+The truly converted people of the first age of the church understood exactly what John was saying concerning the Father, Christ, and the spirit of God, because they were taught the mysteries about the plan of God by the apostles.
 However, this knowledge was lost when the organized church disappeared shortly after the apostle John's death.
 Now, in the last age of the church, this knowledge is again necessary and is being revealed to those whom the Father is calling to salvation.
-See Dan.12:1-10; Matt.13:10-12; 1.Cor.4:1; Rom.16:24-26.
-See also our study paper about the disappearance of the early church.
+See Dan.12: 1-10; Matt.13:10-12; 1.Cor.4:1; Rom.16:24-26.

 John speaks of the purity and sinlessness of those who practice righteousness and have the spirit of God:

 "Everyone who remains in him does not sin.
-Everyone who continues to sin has not seen him, nor known him" (v6).
+Everyone who continues to sin has not seen him, nor known him" (1.Jn.3:6 Para.).